stevebest/passport-vkontakte/README.md

-# Passport-Facebook
+# Passport-VKontakte

-[Passport](http://passportjs.org/) strategy for authenticating with [Facebook](http://www.facebook.com/)
+[Passport](http://passportjs.org/) strategy for authenticating with [VK.com](http://www.vk.com/)
 using the OAuth 2.0 API.

-This module lets you authenticate using Facebook in your Node.js applications.
+This module lets you authenticate using VK.com in your Node.js applications.
-By plugging into Passport, Facebook authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+By plugging into Passport, VK.com authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).

 ## Installation

-    $ npm install passport-facebook
+    $ npm install passport-vkontakte

 ## Usage

 #### Configure Strategy

-The Facebook authentication strategy authenticates users using a Facebook account and OAuth 2.0 tokens.
+The VK.com authentication strategy authenticates users using a VK.com account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a app ID, app secret, and callback URL.

-    passport.use(new FacebookStrategy({
+    passport.use(new VKontakteStrategy({
         clientID: FACEBOOK_APP_ID,
         clientSecret: FACEBOOK_APP_SECRET,
         callbackURL: "http://localhost:3000/auth/facebook/callback"